Top 10 Most Famous Chefs in the World

 Q: Who are the best chefs in the world?

+A: This is a tough one.
+There’s no official world ranking so the results are subjective; but we can argue the chefs with the most Michelin stars are the “best”.
 But fame is a different story.
-Some of the most popular chefs in the world who excel in the realm of culinary artistry might not necessarily be Michelin star legends.
-In this list, we honor these extraordinary talents, such as TV chefs, authors, restaurateurs, and even molecular gastronomy scientists, who have reshaped food culture like never before!
+Some of the most popular chefs in the world who are masters of culinary art may not be Michelin star legends.
+Here we celebrate these amazing talents; TV chefs, authors, restaurateurs and even molecular gastronomy scientists who have changed the face of food like never before!

 Here are the top 10 most famous chefs in the world.